Easy Chunky Crochet Cardigan Free Pattern

 Example: We counted a total of 38 rows to achieve a length of 19 inches.

-It’s a great time to check if you are completely happy with the width of the cardigan before you crochet any further.
-It may expand a little more when we start crocheting the back panel.
-Place the ribbing up at your waist or top of your hips to see if the width (length of ribbing) is right for you.
+It’s a great time to do an intuitive check if you are completely happy with the width of the cardigan before you crochet any further.
+Place the ribbing up against you to see if the width (length of ribbing) is right for you.
 If you would like it to be wider and more oversized, crochet a few more rows.
 If you would like the ribbing to be tighter and less oversized, then you can frog (unravel) a few rows.

 Do not fasten off.